awsdocs/amazon-route53-docs/doc_source/domain-transfer-to-route-53.md

    We confirm that the domain is eligible for transfer, and we send an email to the registrant contact for the domain to request authorization to transfer the domain\.

-## Step 6: Click the Link in the Authorization Email<a name="domain-transfer-to-route-53-authorize-transfer"></a>
+## Step 6: Click the Link in the Confirmation and Authorization Emails<a name="domain-transfer-to-route-53-authorize-transfer"></a>

-Soon after you request the transfer, we send an email to the registrant contact for the domain to get authorization for the transfer:
+Soon after you request the transfer, we send one or more emails to the registrant contact for the domain:

+**Email to confirm that the registrant contact is reachable**
+If you've never registered a domain with Route 53 or transferred a domain to Route 53, we send you an email that asks you to confirm that the email address is valid\.
+We retain this information so we don't have to send this confirmation email again\.

+**Email to get authorization to transfer the domain**
+If we can access your email address in the public WHOIS database, we're required to get your authorization to transfer the domain\.
+If you transfer 10 domains, we have to send you 10 emails, and you have to click the authorization link in each one\.
+If we can't access your email address by submitting a public WHOIS query, the transfer proceeds without this authorization\.

+The emails all go to the registrant contact for the domain:

 + If you're the registrant contact for the domain, follow the instructions in the email to authorize the transfer\.